EASA CS-25

-EASA CS-25 is the European Union Aviation Safety Agency Certification Specification for Large Aeroplanes.
+EASA CS-25 is the European Union Aviation Safety Agency Certification Specifications for turbine powered Large Aeroplanes.

-This certification procedure applies to large, turbine-powered aircraft, with max take-off weight more than 5,700kg (CS 25.1).
+This certification procedure applies to large, turbine-powered aircraft, with max take-off weight of more than 5,700kg (CS 25.1).

 It describes the minimum requirements that must be met for the certification of an aircraft in this class.
-If the manufacturer of the aircraft has sufficiently demonstrated all points, the certification authority issues a type certificate.
+After the compliance with all applicable requirements has been demonstrated, the EASA issues a type certificate.
+Manufacturers may apply for deviations or Equivalent Safety Findings from CS-25 where necessary.

 Certification Specifications are "soft law", which is not legally binding.
-Manufacturers may apply for exemptions from CS-25 where necessary.
+As such, the Certification Specifications are directly updated by the EASA, without the need for a vote of the European Parliament.